auth0/auth0-PHP/EXAMPLES.md

 > [!IMPORTANT]
 > When an actor token is used, Auth0 does not issue a refresh token, even if `offline_access` is in the scope.
 For `loginWithCustomTokenExchange()` this means the session cannot be silently renewed once the access token expires, so re-run the exchange to obtain new tokens.

+> [!NOTE]
+> A session established with `loginWithCustomTokenExchange()` participates in back-channel logout the same way an interactive login does, provided the returned ID token carries a `sub` and `iss`.
+Enforcement across requests requires `backchannelLogoutCache` to be a shared, persistent PSR-6 pool, so a logout queued on one request is seen on the next.

 ### Organization support